Brendan Smith (ice hockey)

-Brendan Smith (born February 8, 1989) is a Canadian professional ice hockey player who is currently playing on a professional tryout (PTO) with the Cleveland Monsters of the American Hockey League (AHL).
+Brendan Smith (born February 8, 1989) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
+He most recently played for the Columbus Blue Jackets of the National Hockey League (NHL).
 Although he is listed as a defenceman, Smith has also played forward professionally.
-Smith was drafted 27th overall by the Detroit Red Wings in the 2007 NHL Entry Draft and was previously a finalist for the Hobey Baker Award.
+Smith was drafted 27th overall by the Detroit Red Wings in the 2007 NHL entry draft and was previously a finalist for the Hobey Baker Award.